 What Is Link Building?

-Link building is the process of acquiring links, whether organically or not, of your website on another site.
+Link building is the process of acquiring links of your own site, whether through organic link building or manual link building, on other sites.
 These links can be anything from your homepage, to specific articles of products and services.
 Simply put, link building is getting your page linked on other people’s websites.

 Why Is Link Building Important?